imsunokdir/PupperVision/README.md

 Identifying the breed of dog given an image of a dog.

-When I'm sitting at the cafe and I take a photo of a dog, I want to know what breed of dog it is.

 ## 2. Data

 The data we are using is from kaggle dog breed identification competition.